FICO - Your Credit Score

-Since we live in an automated, it's probably not that surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

-Credit reporting agencies use your payment history in order to compile this score.
+Credit reporting agencies use your history of paying all types of loans in order to build this score.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The three reporting agencies use slightly different formulas to build a credit score.
 The original FICO score was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to calculate your score:
+While the formulas vary from one agency to another, each agency uses the following to build your score:

-- History of Payments - Do you have any payments later than 30 days?
+- Late Payments - Do you have any payments later than 30 days?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.